dotnet/docs/docs/core/deploying/trimming/fixing-warnings.md

 Developers calling such APIs are generally not going to be interested in the particulars of the affected API or specifics as it relates to trimming.

-Good message should state what functionality is not compatible with trimming and then guide the developer what are their potential next steps.
+A good message should state what functionality is not compatible with trimming and then guide the developer what are their potential next steps.
 It may suggest to use a different functionality or change how the functionality is used.
 It may also simply state that the functionality is not yet compatible with trimming without a clear replacement.

 If the guidance to the developer becomes too long to be included in a warning message, you can add an optional `Url` to the <xref:System.Diagnostics.CodeAnalysis.RequiresUnreferencedCodeAttribute> to point the developer to a web page describing the problem and possible solutions in greater detail.